10 REASONS TO SUPPORT THE Warren COUNTY SENIOR SERVICES LEVY

 4. |

-Beyond older adults, Warren County ESP supports caregivers struggling to juggle the responsibilities of family, career and elder caregiving.
-ESP provides supplemental care that enables family caregivers to continue working, which is good for business and our economy.
-It helps working families keep mom and dad at home; it helps long-married spouses care for each other and stay together; and for older adults who have no family nearby, it makes a difference in quality of life.
+Hamilton County ESP makes a big difference for thousands of families who are caring for older loved ones.
+It helps working families keep mom and dad at home, while also helping businesses whose employees are struggling to balance work and caregiving responsibilities.
+ESP helps long-married spouses care for each other and stay together.
+And for those older adults who have no family nearby, it makes a difference in quality of life.

 |